TEL: 01756 793521

 For all models

-In addition to the upgrades introduced across the entire family, there is a number of improvements specific to certain 2 stroke and 4 stroke models, which take performance to even greater heights.
+In addition to the upgrades introduced across the entire family are a number of improvements specific to certain 2 stroke and 4 stroke models, which take performance to even greater heights.

 Price TBC